aleksandarz/aleksandarz/README.md

 ###

-<p align="left">My name is Aleksandar and I'm a software engineer from Belgrade, Serbia</p>
+<p align="left">My name is Aleksandar and I'm a software engineer from Belgrade, Serbia, currently working as a Frontend developer</p>

 ###